Skip to content ↓

 Nature-based solutions

-Opportunities for collaborative action may emerge in quantifying soil organic carbon, biomass carbon such as marsh land organic and inorganic carbon which all play an important role in our ecosystem.
-Member companies have expressed interest in the quantification of carbon in nature as well as in techniques on how to deal with carbon permanence challenges.
+Opportunities for collaborative action may emerge in quantifying organic carbon in soils and biomass, especially in wetland and marshland ecosystems, which play a critical role in the global carbon and nitrogen cycles.
+Member companies have expressed interest in the quantification of carbon in nature as well as in techniques to address carbon permanence challenges.

 Is this area relevant to your company’s climate and sustainability goals?